 I might write more about this.
 I might not.
 As I said at the start of this piece, sometimes it all spills out.
 I’m glad I know about how and why my brain works as it does.
 It would have been nice to know earlier but I can’t help that now.
 But I’ll certainly keep trying to find a way through it all.

 Shortly after I wrote this, I heard the tragic news that one of my very close friends Eleanor Bloom had passed away from a long and debilitating illness.
-Eleanor was one of the very small group of people I felt comfortable with confiding in about my ADHD and depression.
+Eleanor was one of the very small group of people I felt comfortable with confiding in about my ADHD and mood disorder.
 I know she would have been proud of me for having written this.

 This post originally appeared on Medium.
 Republished with permission.